sam4web/book-library-system/README.md

 ## Overview:

-A Book Library System is a command-line application designed to manage a collection of books in a library.
-It allows librarians or users to perform various operations related to book management, such as adding new books, viewing existing books, searching for books, borrowing and returning books, and more.
+Book Library System is a command-line application designed to manage a collection of books in a library.
+It allows users to perform various operations related to book management, such as adding new books, viewing existing books, searching for books, borrowing and returning books, and more.

 ## Features: